DarrenZal/NatLangKG/README.md

 * Similar to training on queries, we can train the LLM to provide a natural language description of results returned from a query.
 We can explore existing models, and fine tune them with examples where DKG query results are labelled with a natural language counterpart.
 The labelling could be done by humans or possibly a LLM with humans in the loop to verify or tweak the results.

 Integration:
-   * Blend the trained LLM with the developed graph embeddings to create a preliminary tool that combines both.
+   * Blend the trained LLM with the developed text and graph embeddings to create a preliminary tool that combines both.
-   * Ensure the prototype is hosted in an externally accessible environment ready for the ChatDKG open office hour demonstration.
+   * Ensure the prototype is hosted in an externally accessible environment.

 **Milestone 3 (Completion by December 31st 2023): Finalization and Launch** Refinement and Optimization: